rogueathletic/bamazon/README.md

 }; <----- Closing tag for continueShopping() function that does not want to stay in the code container

+<p align="justify">&nbsp;&nbsp;&nbsp; At this point we have p[rovided the consumer with their final bill for the session.
+Or we notified them the product they want is no longer in stick and have provided the consumer with a value proposition to reachout to a sales member to seek future availability.
+This part of a sale is often over looked.
+Many consumers are more than willing to jump through virtual hoops to get what they want "IF" the avenue to do so is easy and inviting to execute the evolution.
+If it is not, the consumer will revert back to the web to try and source the product at the level of justified value proposition they originally intended to purchase at.
+Only if this is not found elsewhere they will return for the sale.</p>

 ```&nbsp;
 function continueShopping() {
     inquirer.prompt([{